 - Enhancing relationships

 Stress causes your body to produce cortisol.
-A little cortisol is normal and healthy but when you’re continually stressed, you can have an over-production of cortisol and that can have far-reaching negative consequences.
-Too much cortisol stimulates overeating (particularly high fat and high sugar foods) and also causes your body to hold onto fat.
+A little cortisol is normal and healthy but when you’re continually stressed, you can have an over-production of cortisol.
+There are lots of negative consequences to that and one of them is that it stimulates overeating (particularly high fat and high sugar foods) and also causes your body to hold onto fat.
 We know that being stressed also impacts the quality of your sleep.
 Sleep deprivation messes with the hormones leptin and ghrelin, which are known as the hunger hormones because they regulate your feelings of hunger and fullness.

 By developing an increased capacity for mindfulness, you bring yourself into the present and realise what you’re doing.
 When you’re actually aware of what you’re doing, you realise you have a great number of other options available to you!
 You also learn to know what your triggers are for mindless, compulsive or emotional eating and you’re more able to catch yourself before you fall into those old bad habits.